List of deans of King's College London

-The Dean of King's College London is responsible for overseeing the spiritual development and welfare of all students and staff of the University.
+The dean of King's College London is responsible for overseeing the spiritual development and welfare of all students and staff of the university.
 The Dean's Office is the first point of contact for any queries about religious provision at King's.

-King's College is unusual among British universities in having an office of Dean.
-This is held by a priest of the Church of England, responsible for overseeing the spiritual development and welfare of all students and staff, as well as fostering vocations to ordained ministry, particularly among a worshiping community centered on its Chapel.
+King's College is unique among British universities for having a Dean's Office, which is held by a priest of the Church of England.
+This role involves overseeing the spiritual development and welfare of all students and staff, as well as fostering vocations to ordained ministry within the worshipping community centered on its chapel.

 The original royal charter of King's College London (in 1829) contains the explicit aim of ensuring that its students are provided with an education that considers carefully the spiritual dimension to life.
 In its history, King's College London deans have been central to this tradition.
-In earlier times this meant the work of the Dean was central to the senior leadership of the College; when first established, Arthur Headlam, who was Principal of King's, also held the office of Dean.
-A number of the Deans of King's went on to be cathedral deans or bishops.
+In earlier times this meant the work of the dean was central to the senior leadership of the college; when first established, Arthur Headlam, who was principal of King's, also held the office of dean.
+A number of the deans of King's went on to be cathedral deans or bishops.

-Given that the present-day King's College London welcomes students and other individuals from a wide array of backgrounds, cultures and religions, and that the College now contends with the other challenges involved in being a research-focussed institution, the role of the dean has changed considerably.
-Currently the dean is not considered one of the senior officers of the College, but is effectively head of chaplaincy services, responsible for the university's provision of spiritual welfare for its diverse community of faiths, and for the unique Associateship of King's College program.
+Given that the present-day King's College London welcomes students and other individuals from a wide array of backgrounds, cultures and religions, and that the college now contends with the other challenges involved in being a research-focussed institution, the role of the dean has changed considerably.
+Currently the dean is not considered one of the senior officers of the college, but is effectively head of chaplaincy services, responsible for the university's provision of spiritual welfare for its diverse community of faiths, and for the unique Associateship of King's College program.